 this to proper state before continuing, this will appear later.

-After copying the environment, a closure
+After copying the environment, a closure is created from

 again uses cons and allocates heap space and is followed by a similar